martinResearch/PyIPOL/readme.md

 ## Wrapping the executable
 The easiest way to create interface to some IPOL code is to call an executable with temporary files.
-We structure the code such that all the code need to add a new binding is in a single new python file.
+We structured the code such that all the code needed to add a new binding remains in a single new python file.
-For example the python code [here](https://github.com/martinResearch/PyIPOL/blob/master/ipol/wrappers/chanvese_segmentation.py) is all what needs to be written for the chanvese segmentation code binding.
+For example the python code [here](https://github.com/martinResearch/PyIPOL/blob/master/ipol/wrappers/chanvese_segmentation.py) is enough for the chanvese segmentation code binding.

 * get a copy of the repository